qdrant/landing_page/qdrant-landing/content/blog/qdrant-1.10.x.md

 *Read more about [S3 snapshot storage](https://qdrant.tech/documentation/concepts/snapshots/#s3) and [configuration](https://qdrant.tech/documentation/guides/configuration/).*

 This integration allows for a more convenient distribution of snapshots.
-Users of any S3-compatible object storage can now benefit from other platform services, such as automated workflows and disaster recovery options.
+Users of **any S3-compatible object storage** can now benefit from other platform services, such as automated workflows and disaster recovery options.
 S3's encryption and access control ensure secure storage and regulatory compliance.
 Additionally, S3 supports performance optimization through various storage classes and efficient data transfer methods, enabling quick and effective snapshot retrieval and management.

 ## Issues API
-Issues API reports irregularities in case something isn't operating up to standards.
+Issues API notifies you about potential performance issues and misconfigurations.
 This powerful new feature allows users (such as database admins) to efficiently manage and track issues directly within the system, ensuring smoother operations and quicker resolutions.

 You can find the Issues button in the top right.
 When you click the bell icon, a sidebar will open to show ongoing issues.

 ![issues api](/blog/qdrant-1.10.x/issues.png)

-## Optimized Collection Loading

-(account for RocksDB and WAL issues)

-Need assistance here.
+## Minor Improvements

+- Pre-configure collection parameters; quantization, vector storage & replication factor - [#4299](https://github.com/qdrant/qdrant/pull/4299)

+- Overwrite global optimizer configuration for collections.
+Lets you separate roles for indexing and searching within the single qdrant cluster - [#4317](https://github.com/qdrant/qdrant/pull/4317)

+- Delta encoding and bitpacking compression for sparse vectors reduces memory consumption for sparse vectors by up to 75% - [#4253](https://github.com/qdrant/qdrant/pull/4253), [#4350](https://github.com/qdrant/qdrant/pull/4350)